FRED-2/OptiType/README.md

 -------------
 First install all required software and libraries and register the static path in the configuration file for RazerS 3.1.
 CPLEX should be globally executable via command line.
-Alternative ILP solver supported by Cooper are also usable.
-Please do not change the folder structure or make sure you changed the necessary entries in the config file.
+Alternative ILP solver supported by Cooper can also be used by changing the config file accordingly.
+CPLEX is free for academic use.
+For more details see IBMs Academic Initiative (http://www-304.ibm.com/ibm/university/academic/pub/page/academic_initiative) Please do not change the folder structure or make sure you changed the necessary entries in the config file.